Viola-Siemens/CME-Suck-My-Duck/README.md

 ### \<type\>

-Currently we only support three containers: `List`, `Set`, `Map`.
+Currently, we only support three containers: `List`, `Set`, `Map`.
 This argument indicates the type of monitored container.

 ### \<phase\>